 I’ve configured the WordPress.com Stats module to honor Do Not Track.
 If you’d like to enable Do Not Track in your browser, you can find instructions for some of the most popular web browsers below:

 Unfortunately, Safari no longer supports Do Not Track.
 But if you’d like to improve your privacy while browsing with Safari, you can refer to Apple’s support page regarding the topic for macOS and iOS/iPadOS.
 You may also be interested in using a content blocker, which will prevent your visits from being tracked on Initial Charge and other site’s throughout the web.

-Prior to June 2020, links to iTunes, the App Store, and Amazon typically included my affiliate code.
+Prior to June 2020, links to iTunes, the App Store, and Amazon typically included an affiliate code.
 This allowed me to earn a small commission when sales resulted from visitors who followed these links.
 However, all links to these services published after that time do not include the affiliate code and no commissions will be earned from them.

 Cookies and Login Protection

 If you visit Initial Charge’s login page, WordPress automatically sets a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 In order to check login activity and potentially block fraudulent attempts, Jetpack’s Protect module uses the following information: attempting user’s IP address, attempting user’s email address/username (i.e. according to the value they were attempting to use during the login process), and all IP-related HTTP headers attached to the attempting user.
 This data is also synced to Jetpack’s servers.

 Failed login attempts (these include IP address and user agent) are tracked.
 We also set a cookie (